How non domestic property is valued

 You can find your NAV on your rate bill or you can use the link below to check the NAV of individual non domestic properties.
 You can also use this link to make an online application to have your valuation reviewed if you feel that your NAV is not correct.

-To make an application, you should input your property details on the first page and click on the search button.
-This will then bring up the address and valuation details of the property.
+To make an application, you should enter your property details on the first page and click on the search button.
+This will bring up the address and valuation details of the property.
 You can then click on the submit query button and follow the instructions on the following pages.

 Valuing a new or existing property and how to appeal your valuation

-To find out about the valuation of non domestic or business properties, how to get a property valued and how to appeal a valuation please click on the links below:
+To find out about the valuation of non domestic or business properties, how to get a property valued and how to appeal a valuation, please use the links below:

 - Valuing a new property - nibusinessinfo website